 - And more…

-A CRM designed for law firms from the beginning will require less customization and manual setup than an out-of-the-box sales CRM.
+A Legal CRM Software designed for law firms from the beginning will require less customization and manual setup than an out-of-the-box sales CRM.

 (2) Where can you go for support and assistance?

 If you run into roadblocks or need support, it’s important to have more options than just submitting a ticket—sometimes you need answers right away.
 Or you may be on the hunt for overall tips for getting the most out of your CRM, in which case community support is vital.

 With Litify, for example, you have access to weekly success webinars and a guided online training portal to help you get the most out of the product.
 And because Litify is built on Salesforce, Litify users benefit from the deep expertise within the global Salesforce community—with access to Trailhead, frequent conferences, and more.